 On the very top shelf, I have large clear containers which store my seasonal crafting items like Halloween, Christmas, Valentine’s, etc as well as a few of my old Barbie dolls that bring me joy.

 Okay, I feel like this post is getting quite long, so I think I should stop for a little break here to see if you have any questions.
 I still have loads more photos to share of what’s inside each of my craft room drawers if that is something you would like to see.
 Please let me know in the comments below.
 Thank you for sharing your time with me in my craft room today.
 I hope to see you again here soon.

 Until next time… stay crafty!

-Q: I love love love your pink stools.
-Where did you get them from?
+Q: I love your pink stools.
+Where did you find them?

 Q: What are the the little stands under the pineapple (in the closet) and where can I find them?

 A: They are inkpad organizers, and can be found HERE.